 NOTE 1 - BASIS OF ACCOUNTING

-This schedule is prepared on the same basis of accounting as the district's financial statements.
-Port Angeles School District uses the modified accrual basis of accounting.
+This schedule is prepared on the same basis of accounting as the Port Angeles School District's financial statement.
+Port Angeles School District uses the accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
-District records should be consulted to determine amounts expended or matched from non-federal sources.